buildpacks/rfcs/text/0000-plan-flags.md

 - Here `<dependency name>` elements in the `merge-layer-flags` array should have unique `name` fields

 - Why is this proposal the best?
-The above is non breaking, but it does have semantics that are not enforced by data-type (the uniquness of `name`)
+The above is non breaking, but it divides data for a single entity among multiple structures, this feels bad.

 # Prior Art
 [prior-art]: #prior-art